i3abghany/oracular/README.md

 Download, build, and install GCC cross compiler for RISCV64.
 This is automated using the script `toolchain/build.sh` (which must be executed from the `toolchain` directory).
-After the process is done, GCC and binutils will be installed in the directory `$HOME/opt/cross/bin`.
+After the process is done, GCC and Binutils will be installed in the directory `$HOME/opt/cross/bin`.

 ```console